Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The kid was *motherfuckin’* **huge.**

 Even next to Campbell he was a giant, and the size difference really was impossible to miss.
 The kid was so damn packed full of muscle he was practically bursting out of his skin.
 He had to have *at least* half a foot on his hulking tank of a lieutenant, too. *Horizontally.* In width *and* depth.
-And, well...it was honestly hard to miss any of the other details either, considering his special-operator-grade silkies.
+And, well... it was honestly hard to miss any of the other details either, considering his special-operator-grade silkies.

 *They sure do grow ‘em big out in the country, nowadays.*